top of page

 Student Instructions

-• Don't go past the “throw line” before you release the rope and ball
+• Stay behind the throw line before releasing the rope and ball

 • Have a partner mark your distance with a polyspot

-• Measure the distance with a measuring tape or by using premarked lines
+• Measure the distance with a measuring tape or premarked lines

 9: Triple Jump